ex3ndr/supervoice-vocoder-hifigan/README.md

 # 🎤 Supervoice Vocoder

-This is a training scripts of Vocoder model using Supervoice.
-Supervoice uses HiFiGAN as a vocoder model.
-We are re-training vocos to make it compatible with more popular Log-Mel spectograms parameters.
+This is a training scripts of vocoder of Supervoice.
+Supervoice uses HiFiGAN as a vocoder model, we need to re-train it to make it compatible with more popular Log-Mel spectograms parameters.
 We have made a small modification - replacing leaky relu with gelu activation function.

 ## Requirements